mcmanuscw/web-scraping-challenge/README.md

-Web Scrape Homework;
+Web Scrape Homework:

 This assignment was very challenging, and I was able to complete it with the help of a great tutor.

-Please find with this submission the ipynb "mission to mars.ipynb".

-The images of the web app are in the "Images directory.
+Please find with this submission the ipynb "mission to mars.ipynb" and images of the web app in the "Images" directory.

+Kind Thanks,
+Chuck